 Do you have any advice for me and others like me when dealing with stereotyping?

 It depends on what field you go into and if it is going to matter.
 I think just given the way the world is — I’m not much older than you, but I do think twenty eight years does make a difference — I think you have a way to write your narrative in ways that even I didn’t have that opportunity.
 The world is much more accepting of all different viewpoints.
 If you look at where civil rights have gone, and just in my lifetime — it may not be perfect — but I think about my first hate crime legislation on sexual orientation.

 I remember a room I was sitting in — this is only ’95, just to tell you how much the world has changed — in the Clinton administration, so we were all liberals.
 Deval Patrick is our boss, the civil rights head, and we are all talking about hate crime legislation, and someone says we have to add transgender.

-It’s clear that you are very involved in your family and you spoke about how you have had to keep this balance.
+It’s clear you are very involved in your family.
 Could you elaborate a little bit more on how you’ve kept that balance and stay so composed?

 Oh please.
 It’s all public image.
 Simply, I don’t sweat the small stuff with the kids.

 They’re much more resilient than you think, and I say this quite honestly.
 The years I was in the Obama Administration, my kids were raised by a nanny, our babysitter, my mother, or David’s mother.
 He was also a senior official in the Obama Administration.
 My kids seem perfectly fine.
 We have the luxury of having that support network.
 I don’t have family here so it’s a little harder, but I live near Harvard, so I have a bevy of twenty-year-old girls.